fatjonfreskina/docker-handbook/README.md

 ### How to Remove Dangling Containers

 Containers that have been stopped or killed remain in the system.
 These dangling containers can take up space or can conflict with newer containers.
-Use : `docker container rm <container identifier>`; or you can use `docker container prune` to clear all dangling containers
+Use : `docker container rm <container identifier>`; or you can use `docker container prune` to clear all dangling containers.

+### How to Run a Container in Interactive Mode

+Popular distributions such as Ubuntu, Fedora, and Debian all have official Docker images available in the hub.
+Programming languages such as python, php, go or run-times like node and deno all have their official images.

+These images do not just run some pre-configured program.
+These are instead configured to run a shell by default.
+In case of the operating system images it can be something like sh or bash and in case of the programming languages or run-times, it is usually their default language shell.

+Use te --it flag to run the container in interactive mode: `docker container run --rm -it ubuntu`

+### Run a command inside a container (from the outside)

+- `docker container run <image name> <command>`

+### Executable Images

+These images are designed to behave like executable programs.
+Example: **rmbyext** project: remove files in dir by extension script.
+You can either install python and the script or run it from a container: The fhsinchy/rmbyext image behaves in a similar manner.
+This image contains a copy of the rmbyext script and is configured to run the script on a directory /zone inside the container.

+Now the problem is that containers are isolated from your local system, so the rmbyext program running inside the container doesn't have any access to your local file system.
+So, if somehow you can map the local directory containing the pdf files to the /zone directory inside the container, the files should be accessible to the container.
+One way to grant a container direct access to your local file system is by using `bind mounts`:
+- `docker container run --rm -v $(pwd):/zone fhsinchy/rmbyext pdf`
+The -v $(pwd):/zone part in the command, is used for creating a bind mount for a container.